su-ntu-ctp/6m-software-1.2-cli-git/lesson.md

 Step 5: Commit it with a simple message `git commit -m "made changes"`.

+Additional commands:
+Check the status of the repository -> git status
+Check the remote respositories linked -> git remote -v

 Step 6: Push the committed change to remote repository `git push origin main`.

 Step 7: Visit your remote repository at github.com to see the changes.
 The remote repository URL is `https://github.com/<your username>/6m-software-1.2-cli-git`.